micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/micro-ROS_with_teensy_arduino/index.md

 Teensy based arduino board using Arduino IDE.
 This tutorial will also cover a simple publisher topic published from teensy and subscribed using ROS2 interface.

-For this tutorial, we will need a host computer with either having a native Ubuntu 20.04 installed ROS2 foxy or using a docker version of the freshly build ROS2 foxy from this link.
+To start with, we will need a host computer with either having a native Ubuntu 20.04 installed ROS2 foxy or using a docker version of the freshly build ROS2 foxy from this link.
 Now let us also look at the connection diagram which will help us understand the full picture better.